steveworld/search/search-mr/README.md

                          segments to be contained  on  output in the index of each reducer shard.
-After  a reducer has built its output index  it  applies  a  merge policy to merge segments  until  there  are  less than or equal to maxSegments lucene  segments  left  in  this  index.
+After  a reducer has built its output index  it  applies  a  merge policy to merge segments  until  there  are  &lt;= maxSegments lucene  segments  left  in  this  index.
 Merging segments involves reading and  rewriting all data in all these segment  files, potentially multiple